Carl Joseph Friedrichs: Career

 After 32 days Friedrichs journey with the steamship ended in Leavenworth in Kansas and they handed over their gold dust to the American Express Company.
 Friedrichs moved than from Leavenworth to St. Louis by train, while the gold was safely escorted and delivered to the United States Essay Office in New York City.

-His gold coined in average $16,85, Campells $16,79 and McGregors, another prospector who had his gold all sifted and well cleaned $17,05 per ounce.
+His gold coined in average $16.85, Campells $16.79 and McGregors, another prospector who had his gold all sifted and well cleaned $17.05 per ounce.
 Upon his arrival in New York Friedrichs received his certificate from the assay office and bought for all the amount United States 6% Bonds in the bank of Isett, Kerr & Co. in No. 4 Wall Street.
 Friedrichs took than the next ship to Europe where he visited his brother Johann Friedrichs (1833–1895) in Verviers in Belgium.
 After he had been warned about difficulties with his bank Isett, Kerr & Co., Friedrichs made in July 1867 a quick trip back to New York to get his bonds back.
-The banker were surprised about his visit, but Mr. Kerr gave him 20 minutes later – after Friedrichs experienced an alp and started swetting – not his already otherwise used, but other new bonds.
+The banker was surprised about his visit, but Mr. Kerr gave him 20 minutes later – after Friedrichs experienced an alp and started sweating – not his already otherwise used, but other new bonds.
 In 1869 when this bank had been closed to due bankruptcy, The New York Times titled:

+The extent of richness of the Montana Bar was obviously such tremendous that still in 1904 "The Sumpter Miner" reprinted this story under the title: "RICHEST ACRE OF GROUND ON EARTH — Montana Bar Yielded Over $1,000,000 in Gold, Going $1,000 to The Pan."